jsb58p/CS-303-Assignment-1/README.md

 Parameter 2: int
 -
-New value to replace the value at the index provided by Parameter 1.
+New integer value to replace the integer at the index provided by Parameter 1.

 *Exception thrown if parameter 1 is not a valid index position.*